jamescherti/org-ibullets.el/README.md

 This variable also holds further information regarding what I believe is the cause of the problem.

-## Alternatives

-- [org-superstar](https://github.com/integral-dw/org-superstar-mode): A more complex alternative to `org-ibullets` that offers additional features beyond showing bullets as UTF-8 characters. **In contrast, org-ibullets is lightweight and focused on a single task.**

 ## Links

 - [org-ibullets.el @GitHub](https://github.com/jamescherti/org-ibullets.el)